Slip, Trip and Fall Accidents

-- Defective Condition: First and foremost, the injured person needs to identify specifically what caused the fall, and the cause of the fall must be from defect on the property.
+- Defective Condition: The injured person needs to identify exactly what caused the fall.
+The cause of the fall must be from defect on the property.
 In our example, the improperly secured step is the defect that caused the fall.

 A defect on a property is an unreasonably dangerous condition which poses an unreasonable risk of harm to people on the property.
-The determination as to what poses an unreasonable risk of harm depends on the specific circumstances of each case.
+The determination about what poses an unreasonable risk of harm depends on the specific circumstances of each case.

 If you live in a rented property, and know of a defective condition on the property, you should put your landlord on notice of the defect in writing.
 Keep a copy of the letter you send, and if possible, send the letter by certified and regular mail.
 Send the letter as soon as you become aware of any problem and ask for the problem to be fixed.

-Do the defect and notice rules apply if I fall on snow and ice?
+Do the defect and notice rules apply the fall happens on snow and ice?

 These rules apply and more.
 Each state will have different rules regarding cases involving snow and ice.
 Some states require you to show that there was an unnatural accumulation of snow and ice before you may make a claim.
 Other states define what a reasonable time period is for a landowner to clear snow and ice after the last snow falls.

-At the Haymond Law Firm, our philosophy is to be prepared.
+At the Haymond Law Firm we have the experience to take your slip and fall case to trial.
 Our mission is to communicate, counsel and enlighten our clients.
 Our goal is to achieve results.
-By being prepared, together, we can achieve.
-If you believe that you have been a victim of a defective condition on a property, or due to snow and ice, please contact the Haymond Law Firm to discuss the specifics of your case.
+If you believe that you have been a victim of a defective condition on a property, please contact the Haymond Law Firm.